temporalio/documentation/docs/go/how-to-replay-a-workflow-execution-in-go.md

 }
 ```

-This history can then be used to _replay_, for example:
+This history can then be used to _replay_.
+For example, the following code creates a `WorkflowReplayer` and register the `MyWorkflow` Workflow function.
+Then it calls the `ReplayWorkflowHistory` to _replay_ the Event History and return an error code.

 ```go
 import (